chipsalliance/firrtl-spec/spec.md

 The tail operation truncates the n most significant bits from e. n must be non-negative and less than or equal to the bit width of e.

-# Flows

-An expression's flow partially determines the legality of connecting to and from the expression.
-Every expression is classified as either *source*, *sink*, or *duplex*.
-For details on connection rules refer back to [@sec:connects].

-The flow of a reference to a declared circuit component depends on the kind of circuit component.
-A reference to an input port, an instance, a memory, and a node, is a source.
-A reference to an output port is a sink.
-A reference to a wire or register is duplex.

-The flow of a sub-index or sub-access expression is the flow of the vector-typed expression it indexes or accesses.

-The flow of a sub-field expression depends upon the orientation of the field.
-If the field is not flipped, its flow is the same flow as the bundle-typed expression it selects its field from.
-If the field is flipped, then its flow is the reverse of the flow of the bundle-typed expression it selects its field from.
-The reverse of source is sink, and vice-versa.
-The reverse of duplex remains duplex.

-The flow of all other expressions are source.

 # Width Inference